PrefectHQ/prefect/docs/concepts/work-pools.md

 ```

 !!! tip "Advanced Customization of the Base Job Template"
-    For advanced use cases, users can create work pools with fully customizable job templates.
-This customization is available when creating or editing a work pool on the 'Advanced' tab within the UI.
+    For advanced use cases, you can create work pools with fully customizable job templates.
+This customization is available when creating or editing a work pool on the 'Advanced' tab within the UI or when updating a work pool via the Prefect CLI.

     Advanced customization is useful anytime the underlying infrastructure supports a high degree of customization.
 In these scenarios a work pool job template allows you to expose a minimal and easy-to-digest set of options to deployment authors.
 Additionally, these options are the _only_ customizable aspects for deployment infrastructure, which can be useful for restricting functionality in secure environments.
 For example, the `kubernetes` worker type allows users to specify a custom job template that can be used to configure the manifest that workers use to create jobs for flow execution.

     For more information and advanced configuration examples, see the [Kubernetes Worker](https://prefecthq.github.io/prefect-kubernetes/worker/) documentation.

 ### Viewing work pools